SoftwareKater/economics-browser-game/README.md

 ## Housing

-productivity multiplicator: increases or decreases the number of units a habitant produces per day
-capacity: how many habitants can live in the housing
-size:

 Examples
 - a homeless habitant will not work
 - 5 habitants can live in one villa, they will all receive a great boost to their productivity